Carolines Rose, Herschels Spiral Cluster (NGC 7789)

 How to find Herschel's Spiral Cluster?

 The open star cluster is easy to spot; it lies to the right of the «W» in the constellation Cassiopeia, exactly between the two stars σ and ρ Cassiopeiae, which are clearly visible to the naked eye.
+On 21 September it is in opposition to the Sun and crosses the meridian at local midnight.
 The best observation time is July to January.